CoderKingQ/Monopoly/README.md

   - rents a property
   - goes bankrupt

-# Issues that would be addressed:
+# Issues to be addressed:

-# Future Milestones:
+# Future Milestones/Roadmap:
-As the project progresses, there would be a GUI-based vesrion. here there would be the addition of the view and the controller.
+As the project progresses, the following would be added:
+A GUI-based vesrion of the game (addition of the View and the Controller).
-More features such as House, hotels and special properties would be added.
-Also players would then be able to play with A.I's Finally, The game would have a save/load feature and international versions with custon street names, values and currencies would be implemented
+Features such as House, hotels and special properties would be added.
+Players would be able to play with A.I's.
+The game would have a save/load feature and international versions with custon street names, values and currencies would be implemented.